-The Wisconsin Public Health Workforce, 2008 (PDF, 2.1 MB) provides baseline public health workforce data.
+Wisconsin Public Health Workforce, 2008 (PDF, 2.1 MB) provides baseline public health workforce data.
 It focuses on the governmental public health workforce, and includes some data about the workforce of selected other public-sector organizations.
 The report is a first step toward workforce planning.
-It will assist educational institutions, state and local emergency readiness and public health preparedness experts, community agencies, local health department administrators, boards of health, legislators and others to plan for a trained and qualified public health workforce.
+Its purpose is to assist educational institutions, state and local emergency readiness and public health preparedness experts, community agencies, local health department administrators, boards of health, legislators and others to plan for a trained and qualified public health workforce.

 Funded by the Healthier Wisconsin Partnership Program, a Medical College of Wisconsin Development Grant, this project provides the data collection and forecasting critically needed for workforce planning.

 - At a Glance: Wisconsin Clinical Laboratory Science Workforce Survey, 2010 (PDF, 91 KB)

 - Wisconsin Clinical Laboratory Science Workforce Survey Report, 2010 (PDF, 1.5 MB)

 - Healthier Wisconsin Partnership Program: Funded Projects

 Linking Education and Practice for Excellence in Public Health Nursing

 The purpose of the Linking Education and Practice for Excellence in Public Health Nursing Project (LEAP Project) is to improve competency for public health nursing practice in a changing public health system by educating public health nurses, student nurses, and nursing faculty to provide population-based, culturally competent public health nursing services.
-The project directly impacts on nurses in local, state, and tribal public health departments, school nurses, and on nursing students and faculty in nursing education programs in all areas of the state of Wisconsin.
+The project directly affects nurses in local, state, and tribal public health departments, school nurses, and nursing students and faculty in nursing education programs in all areas of Wisconsin.

-Project partners include the Division of Public Health - Regional offices, Wisconsin local public health departments, and Wisconsin Tribal Health Centers, the Wisconsin Association of School Nurses (Exit DHS) and Wisconsin Department of Public Instruction, School Nursing Program (Exit DHS) and Wisconsin Schools of Nursing.
+Project partners include the Division of Public Health - Regional offices, Wisconsin local public health departments, Wisconsin Tribal Health Centers, the Wisconsin Association of School Nurses and Wisconsin Department of Public Instruction, School Nursing Program and Wisconsin Schools of Nursing.

-This project is supported by funds from the Division of Nursing (DN), Bureau of Health Professions (BHPr), Health Resources and Services Administration (HRSA), Department of Health and Human Services (DHHS) under DHHS/HRSA D11HP07731, Linking Education and Practice for Excellence in Public Health Nursing.
+This project is supported by funds from the Division of Nursing (DN), Bureau of Health Professions (BHPr), Health Resources and Services Administration (HRSA), U.S. Department of Health and Human Services (DHHS) under DHHS/HRSA D11HP07731, Linking Education and Practice for Excellence in Public Health Nursing.